 Comment.
 The "outer" description of a linear subspace/affine subspace - the "artist's" one - is in many cases much more useful than the "inner" description via linear/affine combinations (the "worker's" one).
 E.g., with the outer description it is very easy to check whether a given vector belongs or does not belong to a given linear subspace/affine subspace, which is not that easy with the inner one5).
 In fact both descriptions are "complementary" to each other and perfectly well work in parallel: what is difficult to see with one of them, is clear with another.
 The idea of using "inner" and "outer" descriptions of the entities we meet with - linear subspaces, affine subspaces, convex sets, optimization problems - the general idea of duality - is, I would say, the main driving force of Convex Analysis and Optimization, and in the sequel we would all the time meet with different implementations of this fundamental idea.
+3)the reasoning which led us to Proposition A.3.6 says that $[a_1, ..., a_m \text{ span } L^{\perp}] \Rightarrow [(A.3.5) \text{ defines } L]$; now we claim that the inverse also is true 4to make this statement true also in the extreme case when $L = \mathbf{R}^n$ (i.e., when codim L = 0), we from now on make a convention that an empty set of equations or inequalities defines, as the solution set, the entire space 5)in principle it is not difficult to certify that a given point belongs to, say, a linear subspace given as the linear span of some set - it suffices to point out a representation of the point as a linear combination of vectors from the set.
+But how could you certify that the point does not belong to the subspace?
 A.3.5 Structure of the simplest affine subspaces This small subsection deals mainly with terminology.
-According to their dimension, affine subspaces in \mathbb{R}^n are named as follows: - Subspaces of dimension 0 are translations of the only 0-dimensional linear subspace $\{0\}$, i.e., are singleton sets vectors from \mathbb{R}^n .
+According to their dimension, affine subspaces in \mathbb{R}^n are named as follows: - Subspaces of dimension 0 are translations of the only 0-dimensional linear subspace $\{0\}$, i.e., are singleton sets vectors from \mathbf{R}^n .
 These subspaces are called points; a point is a solution to a square system of linear equations with nonsingular matrix. - Subspaces of dimension 1 (lines).
 These subspaces are translations of one-dimensional linear subspaces of \mathbb{R}^n .
 A one-dimensional linear subspace has a single-element basis given by a nonzero vector d and is comprised of all multiples of this vector.
 Consequently, line is a set of the form $$\{y = a + td \mid t \in \mathbf{R}\}$$ given by a pair of vectors a (the origin of the line) and d (the direction of the line), $d \neq 0$.
 The origin of the line and its direction are not uniquely defined by the line; you can choose as origin any point on the line and multiply a particular direction by nonzero reals.
 In the barycentric coordinates a line is described as follows: